Searching Shri Ram ; An Epitome of Virtue

 A civilization cannot suddenly burst into advanced writing.
 So, One needs to look at various sources of history to re-build it.
 Especially when looking at ancient history.
 Thence Puranas, Mahabharat etc which describe the existence of Shri Ram AND WRITTEN IN DIFFERENT TIMES are surely a circumstantial evidence.
 Because all these texts indicate that the Ramayana is geographically very correct.
 Every site on Shri Rama's route is still identifiable and has continuing traditions or temples to commemorate Rama's visit.

-Therefore, an argument that Shri Ram was not worshipped in Ashoka's times and came to be worshipped only in 10th century or so is a bogus one.
-Shri Ram was not a Saint or a Swamy who had started a sect or a Panth, obviously, it would have taken time for people to fathom and realise the enormity of his achievements, because he was a King and not a preacher..
+Therefore, an argument that whether Shri Ram was worshipped in Ashoka's times and came to be worshipped only much later is a bogus one.
+Shri Ram was not a preacher who had started a sect or a Panth, obviously, it would have taken time for people to fathom and realise the enormity of his achievements, because he was a King and not a preacher..

 There have been many researchers who have visited all the places that Shri Ram visited during his exile as mentioned in Valmiki’s Ramyana.
 One of them is Dr Ram Avtar.